rmemoria/grunt-i18n-template/README.md

 ####4.
 Update the message files
 When the CSV files are returned from translation, just replace them and run grunt again.
 The task will generate new files from the templates and the translated messages.
 That's all!

+###Execution steps
+The execution is done in 3 steps:

+1. **Key runner** - Check the file `keys.csv` for changes in the message keys used in templates and CSV files.
+If so, update both template and CSV files with the new key;
+2. **Messages runner** - Parse all template files and generate (or update, if it exists) the CSV files.
+It's created/update one CSV file for each supported locale in the system, except for the default language (the one used in templates).
+For the default language, a new keys.csv containing its key is generated.
+Old messages, i.e, messages not found in templates, are removed from CSV files only if there is no translated message (useful during development, when you constantly change the messages in template);
+3.  **Template runner** - This is the last step.
+The target files are generated from the template files and its messages stored in CSV files.
+A new folder with the name of  the `language` is created in the destination folder for each supported language, and it's generated one file for each template found.

 ### Options

 #### options.locales